Skip to main content

 Curves in Hadron

 At a high-level, curves allow makers to express parameterized functions.
-The main questions answered by these curves are
+Curves determine the following:

 Curve Types